e2nIEE/pandapower/README.rst

     - pypower>=5.0.1
     - pandas
     - networkx

+You will also need numpy and scipy, which are dependencies of pypower.
+We recommend the `Anaconda Distribution <https://www.continuum.io/downloads>`_, which already contains a numpy and scipy as well as a lot of other modules for scientific computing that are needed for working with pandapower.

 To use all of pandapowers functionalites, you will need the following additional packages:
     - numba>=0.25.0 (for accelerated loadflow calculation)
     - matplotlib (for plotting)